-- (1) Responsive Reserve Service (RRS) may be provided by: - (a) Unloaded Generation Resources that are On-line; - (b) Resources controlled by high-set under-frequency relays; - (c) Hydro Responsive Reserves; - (d) From DC Tie response that stops frequency decay or; and - (e) From Load Resources capable of controllably reducing or increasing consumption under Dispatch control (similar to AGC) and that immediately respond proportionally to frequency changes (similar to generator governor action).
+- (1) Responsive Reserve Service (RRS) may be provided by: - (a) Unloaded Generation Resources that are On-line; - (b) Resources controlled by high-set under-frequency relays; - (c) Hydro Responsive Reserves; - (d) From Direct Current (DC) Tie response that stops frequency decay; or - (e) From Load Resources capable of controllably reducing or increasing consumption under Dispatch control (similar to AGC) and provide Primary Frequency Response.

-The minimum amount of RRS provided by Generation Resources and Load Resources capable of controllably reducing or increasing consumption under Dispatch control (similar to AGC) and that immediately respond proportionally to frequency changes (similar to generator governor action) shall be as specified in the Operating Guides.
+The minimum amount of RRS provided by Generation Resources and Load Resources capable of controllably reducing or increasing consumption under Dispatch control (similar to AGC) and that provides Primary Frequency Response shall be as specified in the Operating Guides.
 QSE's Resources providing RRS must be On-line and capable of ramping to the awarded output level within ten (10) minutes of the notice to deploy energy, must be immediately responsive to system frequency, and must be able to maintain the scheduled level for the period of service commitment.
 The amount of RRS on an individual Generation Resource may be further limited by requirements of the Operating Guides.